pelithne/k8s/workshop.md

 ```

 With this notation we can create both build and release in the same file.
-Stages could be for example: "build this app", "run these tests", and "deploy to pre-production" are good examples of stages.

-* trigger: will automatically trigger on checkin in master branch
+* trigger: Means that the pipeline will automatically trigger on checkin in master branch

 * pool: the vm type the build will be conducted on

-* stage : this would normally be for example "Build"
+* stage: Could be "Build" or "Release" or anything that makes sense

-* jobs: group of several "job"
+* jobs: group of several "job"-sections

 * job: group of "steps" to achive the job

 * steps: atomic actions

+Copy the yaml definition above into your azure-pipelines.yaml, and replace all the content of the file.

 Save the pipeline and watch the "A_stage" and "B_stage" run in sequence below when you save and run the pipeline, click on the stages to see live informaiton: